javitudela94/personalfinances_excel/README.md

 Data Storage: All compiled data is stored in the "FINANZAS" tab for further analysis and visualization.
 A copy of the data was done to save the raw data and it is called "raw data"

+# Steps
+1. Data were observed carefully, searching for inconsistencie or blanks.
+2. ETL: (Extract, Transformed & Load)  Data through Power Query to add minor detailed columns Creation of Year & Month Columns (dates) with formulas Create Dynamic Tables
+     Filling gaps
+4. Description Analysis
+5. Create Dashboard replicating the information of the tables with the most important information available.